dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Bellman Expectation Equation

 A Bellman equations, named after Richard E. Bellman are the most fundamental equations in RL to solve the MDPs.
-Bellman equation deals with two types of problem, prediction and control providing dividing into Bellman expectation equation and Bellman optimality equation.
+Bellman equation deals with two types of problem, prediction and control solved using Bellman expectation equation and Bellman optimality equation.
 Bellman expectation equation deal with evaluating given policy while Bellman optimality are tasked with finding optimal policy and thus solving the MDP.
 We use bellman equation to show how current state is related to successive state for both value functions.
 We can apply this recursive equation for each sequence in each episode of an episodic task.

 - **Returns**

 <span class="blue">In RL, we seek to maximise the expected return where the return $$G_{t}$$ is the total discounted reward from time-step $$t$$</span>.

 For episodic tasks, $$G_{t} = R_{t+1} + R_{t+2} ... + R_{T}$$, where T is the terminal state.

 For continuous tasks, $$G_{t} = R_{t+1} + \gamma * R_{t+2} ... + \gamma^{2} * R_{t+3} = \sum_{k=0}^{\infty} \gamma^{k} R_{t+k+1}$$, where $$\gamma$$ is the discount rate.

 The recursive equation of relating return at current time step $$t$$ to next time step $$t+1$$ is given by,